Varied nature in southern Sweden

 Practical information

-Söderåsen National Park is free to visit!
+Söderåsen National Park is free to visit and open year-round.

 Read more about safety and rules in the park here.